-a few years ago i came upon a piece of writing titled ‘I’m Available’, by Camelia Elias. i loved it. so much. …and so began my infatuation with Camelia’s work (+ her zen wisdom, and really everything she does.) i’m not one to attach myself to teachers – QUITE the opposite. so the fact that i’m still devoted says a whole fucking lot. anyway, the … Continue reading i’m available. (a teacher’s writing, and my own rendition)
+a few years ago i came upon a piece of writing titled ‘I’m Available’, by Camelia Elias. i loved it. so much. …and so began my infatuation with Camelia’s work (+ her zen wisdom, and really everything she does.) i’m not one to attach myself to teachers – QUITE the opposite. so the fact that i’m still devoted says a whole fucking lot. anyway, the … Continue reading i’m available. (a poem inspired by my teacher’s writing.)

 hi friends, i hope this message finds you well. winter is here, isn’t it. …we’ve been eating crock-pot soup for dinner, and it’s night all afternoon. my partner asked me to guess the time the other day, and i said 9:30pm. (it was only 7:36.) i was about to write something about how the frenetic energy of the holidays is in full-tilt n whatnot, but … Continue reading 9 things i’m enjoying right now (in the winter spirit of slowing down & being receptive to the moment).

 i recently stumbled upon this poem: The Man-Moth, by Elizabeth Bishop. i was pre-disposed to liking it, i think because of the title. …my band has been working on our third album – which we’re calling Mothdust –so i’ve been roaming the dusty hills of moth-land for a while. plus, what led me to the poem was an intriguing tattoo, created by this artist. the entire poem … Continue reading a poem that inspired a reading, which led to three questions, just for you. ~